PDFs have been with us for a long time. They're certainly useful for some things, but it’s important to understand their limitations.

 Problem 4: PDFs are static, boring, and don’t let you embed multimedia

-And this is increasingly true in the B2B world as well where business buying habits are becoming more and more similiar to at-home consumer habits.
+And this is increasingly true in the B2B world as well where business buying habits are becoming more and more similar to at-home consumer habits.
 According to IBM, 80% of B2B buyers now expect the same buying experience as B2C customers.

 When designing content in a PDF, you can include images and hyperlinks, but that's as far as it goes.
 A for asthetics, they may be nicely laid out in InDesign, but this is of little value unless you intend to create printed material.